brendankellyODG/opendatagroup.github.io/Product Manuals/Configuration/index.md

 # Using Docker Secrets to configure database username/password

-It is possible to configure credentials in FastScore via Docker Secrets.
+It is possible to configure credentials in ModelOp Center via Docker Secrets.
 To do so you must:
 * [Grant access](https://docs.docker.com/compose/compose-file/#secrets) to the secret to the relevant microservice.
 * Reference the secret with "secret://..." syntax inside the YAML config file.